szstonelee/redisoo/use.md

 then in another terminal or machine in the same LAN, run a redis-cli, and try to get a key which is not in memory.

-You can code your specific gRpc middleware for redisoo, like to connect the backend database.
+You can code your specific gRpc middleware for redisoo, like
+1. connecting to differnt backend database.

-Or using other language like Python, Java which useing gRpc protocol.
-Check gRpc for more details.
+2. use other language, like Python, Java, PHP which support gRpc, [check more detail](https://grpc.io/docs/languages/)